 The registered nurses are responsible for each stage of service provision.
+The care plans reviewed evidenced assessment, planning and review of residents' needs, outcomes, and goals with the resident and/or family/whānau input.
 Care plans demonstrate service integration and are reviewed at least six-monthly.
 Resident files included medical notes by the contracted general practitioner and visiting allied health professionals.

 All staff responsible for administration of medication complete education and medication competencies.
 The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.
-Self-administration of medication is supported and facilitated through a documented process.